predator4hack/notes/Kafka/kafka.md

 -   Messages with the same key will always go to the same partition.
 -   Within that partition, ordering of messages is guaranteed.

-Read More about how partitioner assigns messages to partitions in the link

 Intuitive Examples

 -   Many updates per entity: For a user activity stream, use user_id so login, purchase, logout all stay together and ordered per user.